diveshpatil01/SQL-Pizza-Sales-Analysis/README.md

     - Offer combo deals or discounts during slow hours.
     - Promote best-selling pizzas with marketing.
     - Focus inventory on top categories and sizes to reduce waste and meet demand.

+## ✅ Final Conclusion
+This project successfully leveraged SQL to analyze pizza sales data and uncover key business insights.
+By identifying top-selling pizzas, peak order times, and high-performing categories, the analysis provides valuable recommendations for increasing sales and optimizing operations.
+Implementing targeted promotions, managing inventory based on demand trends, and focusing on customer preferences can help drive growth and improve overall business performance.